da-phil/SDC-vehicle-detection-and-tracking/writeup.md

 ## Sliding Window Search

-That's how a sliding window works.
-In my case it's implemented on top of the subsampling of the HOG features for the whole search area...
+In my solution the sliding window search is implemented on top of the subsampling of the HOG features for the whole search area, because calculating HOG features for each and every window is too computationally expensive.
+I decided to use three different window sizes

 **Choosing parameters**